-- They are applicable only to trips that are considered educational in nature. - It is the responsibility of the student to inform the teachers of the dates of this pre-arranged absence. - Teachers are not required to prepare assignments in advance for students who are anticipating days of absence. - The student will be permitted to make up any assignments missed while absent. - Arrangements to make up assignments must be completed by the student no later than 5 days after returning from the absence(s). - If assignments are not completed, these absences will be documented as unexcused.

-• Pre-arranged absences are limited to one request per semester.
+- They are applicable only to trips that are considered educational in nature. - It is the responsibility of the student to inform the teachers of the dates of this pre-arranged absence. - The student will be permitted to make up any assignments missed while absent. - Arrangements to make up assignments must be completed by the student no later than 5 days after returning from the absence(s). - If assignments are not completed, these absences will be documented as unexcused. - Pre-arranged absences are limited to one request per semester.

 7. Attendance and Exams.
 There will be no check-ins or check-outs by students taking an exam during the scheduled exam period.
 Because of the heavy workload in the Attendance Office during exams, no check-outs by phone for students exempting an exam will be accepted.
-Students planning to check out must have their parent fill out the designated form and return it to an administrator prior to exams OR a parent may physically check the student out of school.
+Students planning to check out must have their parents fill out the designated form in IC OR a parent may physically check the student out of school at the end of the exam period.
 All students are expected to be in attendance during exam times.